Temporary Entry – Part One

 Temporary Entry – Part One will feature five outstanding speakers addressing the following topics:

-• Stephen Green, Lawyer/Author – Temporary Entry Overview and Updates
+• Cindy Switzer, Lawyer – Temporary Entry Overview and Updates

 • Marty Baram, RCIC and Ben Chong, RCIC – Temporary Resident Visa Applications and Process Updates – Impact of Caps and Limitation on Multiple Entry Visas

-• Craig Natsuhara, Lawyer – LMIA Updates and Changes
+• Cobus Kriek, RCIC – LMIA Updates and Changes

 This will be followed by a panel discussion comprised of the presenters with a Question & Answer session to end the seminar.